Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 ### Tip
 Tip: You can come back here to quickly reinstall packs to restore them to their original state in case you want to reverse your tuning attempts!
 Reinstalls happen faster from a cached version unless a new version happens to be available.

+## test timed section
+the quick brown fox jumps over the lazy dog or something